|PhD||Marketing, Imperial College London|

 I combine quantitative (statistics and machine learning-based), field study (large-scale surveys), and behavioral (lab and online experiments) methods, to explore fundamental research questions that have a bearing on critical marketing issues.
 My current work focuses on three areas:

 My research informs my teaching.
 I use evidence-informed teaching approaches such as integrating journal articles and business cases.
-As a teacher of marketing subject, my priorities are engaging students in internalizing contemporary knowledge and developing transferable skills.
+As an educator of marketing subjects, my priorities are engaging students in internalizing contemporary knowledge and developing transferable skills for MarTech.
 I believe that we change lives through our encounters with students.
-Currently, I teach the following courses at UNSW:
+I have taught the following courses at UNSW: